tomatoknight/learngit/readme.txt

 This is my first name.
 Git has a mutable index called stage.
 My boss still prefers SVN.
-Create a branch "test" at master.
+Create a branch "test" at master and fix bug.